 Last day to register, drop or add classes:

-Students who completed the spring 2019 semester at Guilford can make changes online until the last day to add or drop a course.
+Students who completed the spring 2020 semester at Guilford can make changes online until the last day to add or drop a course.
 Summer courses do not require an alternative PIN for registration.

-Any student enrolled in summer school who finds it necessary to drop all courses must complete a withdrawal form and submit it to the Office of Campus Life in Founders Hall.
+Any student enrolled in summer school who finds it necessary to drop all courses must complete a withdrawal form and submit it to the Office of Academic and Student Affairs at email@example.com.

 Once registered, you are officially enrolled at Guilford and financially responsible for charges.
-If you decide not to attend classes, you MUST notify the Office of Academic and Student Affairs at firstname.lastname@example.org in order to withdraw officially.
+If you decide not to attend classes, you MUST notify the Office of Academic and Student Affairs at firstname.lastname@example.org in order to officially withdraw.
 Students who stop attending classes without officially withdrawing will receive F grades in such courses and are financially responsible for the courses.
 Regular class attendance is required if you are to be successful in summer school.

 Honor code regulations must be observed.
 Willful falsification of College records, the improper use of quotations, plagiarism and unauthorized assistance on tests, papers and other academic assignments are prohibited.
 The associate academic dean and dean of students will have jurisdiction in all cases involving infractions of rules and regulations.

 Campus email is the College’s preferred way of communicating with students.
 Therefore, all students should check their Guilford College email daily for schedule changes, information about classes, and other important announcements.